Kris Bryant Player Props: Rockies vs. Marlins

 Kris Bryant At The Plate

-- Bryant is batting .252 with seven doubles, eight home runs and 26 walks.
+- Bryant has seven doubles, eight home runs and 26 walks while hitting .251.

-- He has hit a home run in eight games this season (12.5%), leaving the park in 2.9% of his plate appearances.
+- He has hit a long ball in eight games this season (12.3%), leaving the park in 2.9% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.